gitter-badger/containers_old/TPP/README.md

 * note: This container only posses the binary files, the web interface is not configurated.

-installed software
+available software
 --------
 `tpp 4.8`

 how to build
 ------------
-`sudo docker build -t biodckr/tpp 4.8/.`
+`docker build -t biodckr/tpp 4.8/.`

 how to download and install